trosie3/UofODataViz_Final_Project/README.md

 Word_count (descripton column transformation), Age, and PhotoAmt (transformed into the bins we created).
 Even though Age and PhotoAmt switched places these three features remained key in each model iteration regardless of split or csv pulled in.

 Bottom three & least important features:
 Type, Health and VideoAmt.
-We can safety say (Bren Edit) these are the(Bren Edit) least important features as our best performing from models in the 75/25 split and 80/20 split dropped these features entirely and their scores improved compared to the models that used all features. (image of final feature importance graph)
+We can safely say these are the least important features as our best performing from models in the 75/25 split and 80/20 split dropped these features entirely, and their scores improved compared to the models that used all features. (image of final feature importance graph)

 Based on our assumptions: what we got right, wrong, and what we missed:
 - Wrong : Type and Health, they were actually 2 of the least important features.
 Also, single color wasn't as important as we suspected it might be.
 Type was actually really surprising to all of us, we really thought dog versus cat might matter more.